ROCm/TransferBench/docs/reference/transfer-definition-syntax.rst

       - Queue pair
       - GPU.
 Uses the closest NIC for SRC and DST.
 SubIndex is optional.

-The optional executor fields have the following meanings:
+The optional Executor fields have the following meanings:

 - ``Slot`` (``A``, ``B``, ...): Selects which closest NIC to use, where ``A`` is the first and ``B`` is the second, and so on.
 Used for ``EXE_NIC_NEAREST``.
 - ``SubIndex`` (after ``.``): Specifies the queue pair or sub-index for the NIC.